-- (a) The League will provide an all-League season pass for Team Representatives and their quest. - (b) The League will provide an all-League season pass for Executive Officers and their guest. - (c) Lifetime Members who have served on the Executive Board for a minimum of five years will receive an all-League season pass. - (d) All coaches listed on a team's official roster are granted free admission to games.
+- (a) The League will provide an all-League season pass for Team Representatives and their guest. - (b) The League will provide an all-League season pass for Executive Officers and their guest. - (c) Lifetime Members who have served on the Executive Committee for a minimum of 5 years will receive a Life Time season pass. - (d) All coaches listed on a team's official roster are granted free admission to games.
 All other team officials must pay unless waived by the home team.